Image

 • Study lasts about 13 weeks.

-• Blood tests will be performed.
+• Blood tests will be done throughout the study.

 Study details